szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component rebalances disruption weapons to make them less overwhelming when slaying undead, following a PnP-inspired formula.
 No longer will it be nearly as feasible to whirlwind attack a lich to death, though it is not impossible.
 The affected weapons are Shining Light of Lathander (upgraded) from my Item Pack, Azuredge, Maces of Disruption, Runic Hammer, and deva weapons.

-Slayable creatures must make a save vs. Death at -2.
+Slayable creatures must make a Save vs. Death at -2.
 However, some creatures have a chance to resist the effect before a save is rolled:

 - **95% Resistance**: Fiends
 - **80% Resistance**: Liches, demiliches